Brand-Addition/ba-module-svelte/README.md

 # BA_Svelte

-`BA_Svelte` is the shared Magento 2 Svelte platform for BA storefront modules.
+`BA_Svelte` is a Magento 2 Svelte integration.

-In practice a BA storefront module built on `BA_Svelte` usually looks like this:
+A module built on `BA_Svelte` usually looks like this:

 1. Layout XML declares a root `SvelteBlock`
-2. That root points at a `.svelte` component in your module
+2. That root template is set to `BA_Svelte::root.phtml`
-3. XML arguments, a `view_model`, and `computed_props` become component props
+3. Most svelte components specificy which `.svelte` component using XML arguments
+3. PHP data comes in through both `view_model` and `computed_props`.
+They come in as props to the .svelte component.
 4. Optional view xml child blocks/containers become named Svelte slots
-5. The shared runtime mounts the root component on the page
-6. Your Svelte code imports shared BA platform helpers through `@modules`
+6. Svelte code imports through `@modules`

 That keeps the authoring model simple:

 - normal Magento layout and blocks
 - normal Svelte components
 - no extra registry file
-- no second naming system
-- Magento-native `before`, `after`, `move`, and `remove` still work
+- Magento-native layout functionality like `before`, `after`, `move`, and `remove` still work

+**Careful relying only on `view_model` and `computed_props` if you have varnish caching on production - those cases should be brought in via a REST or GraphQL API.** [Further reading here.](https://alankent.me/2014/12/09/magento-2-caching-overview/)

+## Installation & running

+1. `composer require brandaddition/module-svelte`
+2. `bin/magento setup:upgrade`
+3. `bin/magento setup:static-content:deploy -f --jobs=20 --area=frontend`

+After that, you can run `bin/magento ba:svelte:watch` while developing to automatically rebuild your svelte bundle on file changes.

 ## The Main Pieces

-Simply, can be condensed to:

-- `BA\Svelte\Block\SvelteBlock`
-  Any svelte block on frontend.
-Can be root or child components.
-- `view/frontend/templates/root.phtml`
-  Emits the `.svelte-root` wrapper, serialized config, and optional server fallback markup.
-- `view/frontend/web/svelte-src`
-  Shared Vite source used to build the runtime bundle against the deployed static-content tree.

-To build your svelte interface, and run `bin/magento setup:static-content:deploy -f --jobs=20 --area=frontend` to show on frontend.

-After that, you can run `bin/magento ba:svelte:watch` while developing to automatically rebuild your svelte bundle on file changes.

 - `BA\Svelte\Block\SvelteBlock`
   Any svelte block on frontend.
 Can be root or child components.